ProFormA/proformaxml/Whitepaper.md

 noted that the title does not have a language attribute because it is assumed that the title is written in the same natural language as specified for the task itself.

+The title should be formatted as plaintext; multiple consecutive whitespace characters might be collapsed to a single whitespace character by the LMS.

 ### 6.4 The test-type element